axlln/es-quick-start/readme.md

 ### Open API Web UI

-Based on default settings in app.settings, upon start of WebApi project, web browser will be opened with OpenApi UI at the route `/interactive-docs`.
+Based on default settings in `app.settings`, upon start of WebApi project, web browser will be opened with OpenApi UI at the route `/interactive-docs`.

 # Need help?